jwatson-CO-edu/CogArch/ANN/Bayes-NN.md

     - For nontrivial models, even if the evidence has been computed, directly sampling the posterior is prohibitively difficult due to the high dimensionality of the sampling space.
     - MCMC algorithms are the best tools for sampling from the exact posterior.
 However, their lack of scalability has made them less popular for BNNs
     - Variational Inference
+        * Changes the inference problem into an optimization problem.
+Optimize the classic maximum likelihood classification loss (e.g. the cross-entropy loss) on sampled from our variational distribution NN parameters
+        * Advantages
-        * scales better than MCMC algorithms
+            - scales better than MCMC algorithms
-        * not an exact method
+            - not an exact method
         * The idea is to have a distribution, called the variational distribution, parametrized by a set of parameters, rather than sampling from the exact posterior
         * The values of the parameters are then learned such that the variational distribution is as close as possible to the exact posterior.
         * The measure of closeness that is commonly used is the Kullback-Leibler divergence (KL-divergence)
             - It measures the differences between probability distributions based on Shannon’s information theory
             - The KL-divergence represents the average number of additional bits required to encode a sample from P using a code optimized for q
+        * This approach has to allow for backpropagation.
+The parameters (mean and variance) must be updated in a reasoned way in order for our posterior estimate to get bettger
         * Stochastic variational inference (SVI), which is  the stochastic gradient descent method applied to variational inference
     - Bayes by Backpropagation
         * The main problem is that stochasticity stops backpropagation from functioning at the internal nodes of a network